Table of Contents

-This binding makes the magnesium more absorbable, or more bioavailable, than other forms of magnesium, such as magnesium citrate or magnesium lactate.
+This binding allows magnesium to be more absorbable, or more bioavailable, than other forms of magnesium, such as magnesium citrate or magnesium lactate.

-It is also one of the only magnesium forms (also l-threonate) which cross the blood-brain barrier.
-For these reasons, it is regarded as one of the best forms of magnesium to take.
+It is also one of the only magnesium forms (also l-threonate) which can cross the blood-brain barrier (BBB).
 Magnesium bisglycinate is supplemental for healthy bones, muscles, nerve transmission, circulation, temperature regulation and digestion.

-Magnesium is considered to be one of the most valuable minerals in the human body.
+Magnesium is a valuable mineral in the human body.
 It is a source of energy, supplements memory and learning, helps to reduce muscle soreness and fatigue, helps maintain normal bones and teeth, and promotes electrolyte balance.
 [1,2,3]

 Why is magnesium so vital?

-Magnesium is found in over 300 different enzymes in the human body and is considered a vital component in bodily systems with over 3,700 magnesium building sites on human proteins detected.
+Magnesium is found in over 300 different enzymes in the human body, with over 3,700 magnesium building sites detected on human proteins.

-While magnesium is the second most abundant mineral in human cells, it is also the second most common deficiency, after Vitamin D. The deficiency results from overconsumption of highly processed foods and the depletion of magnesium from soils and water.
-Because of the necessity of magnesium, those who suffer from magnesium deficiencies most certainly feel the effects more than someone already receiving adequate magnesium through their diet.
+Magnesium is the second most common deficiency, after Vitamin D. This deficiency results from overconsumption of highly processed foods and the depletion of magnesium from soils and water.
+Due to its necessity, those affected from magnesium deficiencies most certainly feel the effects more than someone already receiving adequate magnesium through their diet.